 Activities in the area

 - Want to fit right in, bike the area of the Kinderdijk Windmills.
-You can rent bikes in the town of Kinderdijk or you can rent from Rotterdam and bike in.
+You can rent bikes in Kinderdijk or rent from Rotterdam and cycle in.
 Kinderdijk is easily accessible by bicycle from nearby cities such as Gouda, Dordrecht, and Rotterdam.

 - Photography tours